RahulModak74/QUANTUM_GRAVITY_WITH_MW/THEORY/EQUIVALENCE_PRINCIPLE_EQUIVALENT.md

 ## The Five Manifold Commandments

-**What BOTH gravity and quantum mechanics must obey to coexist on your manifold:**
+**What BOTH gravity and quantum mechanics must obey to coexist on our manifold:**

 ### 1. GEODESIC FLOW
 > "Physical evolution minimizes action"